openvolley/datavolley/README.md

 An R package for reading volleyball scouting files in DataVolley format (`*.dvw`), collected for example with the commercial DataVolley, Click and Scout, or VolleyStation software.
+VolleyStation files in `*.vsm` format are also supported.

 See also: